marcusGH/uk_property_price_prediction/README.md

 * `predict_price_simple(latitude, longitude, date, property_type)`

 The first function fetches all the relevant `prices_coordinates` data and adds a new column to the dataframe for each of the specified features.
-This function is encapsulated in the `predict_price` function and the arguments to it are encoded in the `build_dataset_kwargs` parameter.
+This function is called in the `predict_price` function and the arguments to it are encoded in the `build_dataset_kwargs` parameter.
 I abstracted away the process of building the dataset with all the features because I found it useful to just build such a dataframe, without doing price predictions, for other tasks done in the notebook.